Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch2/index.md

 	:material-checkbox-marked:{ .checkbox-success .heart } Understand the detrimental effects of noise on the triggering criterion.

-	:material-checkbox-marked:{ .checkbox-success .heart } Understand how to implement hysteresis to limit the number of ToA's per pulse to one.
+	:material-checkbox-marked:{ .checkbox-success .heart } Understand how to implement hysteresis to prevent multiple triggering events.

 ## Acknowledgements
 Thanks to <a href="https://www.linkedin.com/in/justin-s-507338116/" target="_blank">Justin Smith</a> and <a href="https://www.linkedin.com/in/alex-brocco-70218b25b/" target="_blank">Alex Brocco</a> for reviewing this chapter and providing feedback.